ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the given controller is the right hand controller.

-The IsControllerRightHand method is used to check if the given controller is the the right hand controller.
+The IsControllerRightHand/2 method is used to check if the given controller is the the right hand controller.

+#### GetControllerModel/1

+  > `public override GameObject GetControllerModel(GameObject controller)`

+  * Parameters
+   * `GameObject controller` - The GameObject to get the model alias for.
+  * Returns
+   * `GameObject` - The GameObject that has the model alias within it.

+The GetControllerModel method returns the model alias for the given GameObject.

+#### GetControllerModel/1

+  > `public override GameObject GetControllerModel(VRTK_DeviceFinder.ControllerHand hand)`

+  * Parameters
+   * `VRTK_DeviceFinder.ControllerHand hand` - The hand enum of which controller model to retrieve.
+  * Returns
+   * `GameObject` - The GameObject that has the model alias within it.

+The GetControllerModel method returns the model alias for the given controller hand.

 #### GetControllerRenderModel/1